8 things people hate most about your customer care. And how to fix it

 Slow Service (When an agent is reached)

 What’s the issue?
 It isn’t enough for customers to connect with a live agent.
 The agent should be equipped with the training and information needed to handle the task.
-If your agent themselves are fumbling around looking for information, it will only frustrate your customer.
+If your agents themselves are fumbling around looking for information, it will only frustrate your customers.

 Why does it happen?
 Reasons for slow service can be many and varied.
 It could include: